Turtle358/Win11_Tweaks/README.md

 - Prevents further edge updates (Hopefully)

 #
-This **MAY** work on windows 10, but it hasnt been checked (obviously the restore context menu wont to anything)
+This **MAY** work on windows 10, but it hasnt been tested (obviously the restore context menu wont to anything)